skip to Main Content

 As a nonprofit mountain, why is Mt.
 Ashland restricting uphill access instead of opening it more?

 Uphill access is available at about 50% of ski areas in the country, and at about 50% of the nonprofit mountains.
+Mt.
+Ashland is one of the few ski areas in our region to allow uphill access.
 Although we have a desire to support ski touring and skimo, the unique topography and terrain of our mountain makes any type of access a challenge for mountain operations and lift-served skiing.
 Lift-served skiing is the intent of our ski area permit and we must place lift-served operations as the highest priority.

 Why is The Bowl always closed during Uphill Access hours?